Update: These offers have expired!

 Cash back or miles:

-The Ink Cash and Ink Unlimited cards can’t transfer points directly into miles, but Chase allows you to transfer points to cards where they can be transferred into miles or redeemed for a greater value.
-My goal is to receive a value of 2 cents per point via transfers to miles and that makes the 1.5 point categories worth 3% back, the 2 point categories worth 4% back, the point categories worth 6% back, and the 5 point categories worth 10% back.
-The minimum value you can receive for your points is 1.5 cents each thanks to Sapphire Reserve and that makes spending on this card worth a minimum of 2.25% back for the 1.5 point categories, 3% back for the 2 point categories, 4.5% back for the 3 point categories, and 7.5% back for the 5 point categories.
+You can of course cash out the points earned on this card for 1% cash back.
+I hope that you won’t do that.
+While this card can’t transfer points into miles, Chase allows you to transfer points to cards where they can be transferred into miles or redeemed for a greater value.
+My goal is to receive a value of 2 cents per point via transfers to miles and that makes the 2 points categories worth 4% back and the 5 point categories worth 10% back.
+The minimum value you can receive for your points is 1.5 cents each thanks to Sapphire Reserve and that makes spending on this card worth a minimum of 3% back for the 2 point categories and 7.5% back for the 5 point categories.

 If you or anyone in your household has one of the following cards, you can transfer your points into miles:

-- Chase Sapphire Preferred (Earn 50K points for spending $4K in 3 months. $95 annual fee waived for first year).
+- Chase Sapphire Preferred (Earn 50K points for spending $4K in 3 months).

 - Chase Ink Business Preferred (Earn 80K points for spending $5K in 3 months. $95 annual fee).